mongodb-partners/S3toAtlas/README.md

 [Connect to AWS CLI environment](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)

-execute the below CLI command to create a secret
+execute the below CLI command to create a secret and copy the ARN from the output.

 	aws secretsmanager create-secret\